Lohit9/SplinterAPI-examples/README.md

 # Splinter API Examples
-Various examples of Python scripts built using the Splinter API.
+Various examples of Python scripts built using the Splinter API

 **Why this Repo?**